Permanency for Children & Youth in Care

 4 Two children were considered one placement but were in hotel for different amounts of time.
 One child was in hotel for 7 nights and second child for two nights due to reconstruction of home.

-The number of CYIC in December 2023 was 4,854.
-This was the lowest since 1990, 30 years ago.
+The number of CYIC in December 2024 was 4,843.
+The recent numbers of CYIC are amongst the lowest since 1990, 30 years ago.
 The following chart shows that the number of CYIC has been falling steadily since its peak in June 2001 (10,748).
 MCFD has strived to keep children safely with their families when possible, i.e. prevent admission into Care and, when a child needs to come into Care, MCFD works to reunify the family when safe to do so, or seek other forms of permanency such as living with extended family or adoption.
 MCFD is working to further reduce the number of CYIC, particularly for Indigenous CYIC.

 Trend in the Number of CYIC